djangoaddicts/django-pygwalker/README.md

 ![PyPI - Python](https://img.shields.io/pypi/pyversions/django-pygwalker)
 ![PyPI - Django](https://img.shields.io/pypi/djversions/django-pygwalker)

-Turn your Django querysets into user interfaces for visual analysis with PyGWalker.

-This utility creates user interfaces based on your Django querysets for visual analysis using PyGWalker.
+This utility creates user interfaces for visual analysis using PyGWalker in your django application.
+A PyGWalker page can be created from a Django queryset, a static csv file, or an uploaded csv file.

 For more information on PyGWalker see the github repo available here: https://github.com/Kanaries/pygwalker